-We aim to deliver the best possible service to our listeners.
-We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009 and broadcasting codes published by the Broadcasting Authority of Ireland.
+Galway Bay FM aims to deliver the best possible service to our listeners.
+We also aim to ensure that our programming is compliant with the requirements set out in the Broadcasting Act, 2009, as amended by the Online Safety and Media Regulation Act, 2022 (hereinafter after the Principal Act as amended), and any broadcasting codes published by Coimisiún na Meán (hereinafter CNAM).

 You may submit a complaint to us if you are of the opinion that a broadcast or part of a broadcast on our service has breached one or more of the following obligations: